 “Every time we use a new plastic bag they go and get more petroleum from the Middle East and bring it over in tankers,” said Stephanie Barger, executive director of Earth Resource Foundation in California in a newspaper story.
 “We are extracting and destroying the Earth to use a plastic bag for 10 minutes.”

 Speaking of plastic, today many environmentalists agree that people shouldn’t support the bottled water industry.
-Some cities in the US are even banning sale of bottled water in public buildings, like San Francisco Mayor Gavin Newsome.
+Some cities in the US are even banning sale of bottled water in public buildings, like San Francisco Mayor Gavin Newsom.
 Instead, buy a Brita or a filter system for your water tap if you are worried about health issues and your local water supply.

 An Organic Matter